 There’s quite a few ways to stop a fast-gliding pair of rollerblades.
 Some of these rollerblade stopping techniques are reasonably easy to use even for complete beginners.
 But with other inline skating stopping strategies, you’ll have to practice many times before you can execute each stop just right.

-One of these 6 stopping methods requires you to have a brake on your skate but the others don’t need a brake to execute.
-You need to know how to slow down your blades whether the braking system is there or not.
+One of these 7 stopping methods requires you to have a brake on your skate but the others don’t need a braking system to execute.
+You need to know how to slow down your blades whether the braking mechanism is there or not.

 1.How to Stop Rollerblades Using the Heel Brake